Thursday, April 4, 2024

 The romance develops as the two work on various advertising campaigns, one specifically for men's cologne.
 The show isn't one of my favorite BLs since it involves a love triangle, but it does have some fantastic work scenes that dovetail with the plot.

 Lee wants the campaign to have a specific tone or ambiance.
 The model working on the campaign--also a friend of Lee's--goes in a different direction.
-After conferring with his colleagues, Lee approaches the model to try to get him to follow his guidance.
+After talking with his colleagues, Lee approaches the model to try to get him to follow his guidance.
 The advice doesn't go over well.
 The model leaves the studio floor in a huff.

 Lee and Choi consequently confer.
 Choi points out that sometimes a campaign has to change to meet what is happening with the photos/model.
 Although he backs Lee's idea, he adds, "But even though it may be better, it's not clear what you meant."